 Instead I fitted a butterfly vent which I can peak through and which provides some additional ventilation, the boat has little ventilation aft so a through draft does not build up without it.
 On the mooring the back drop to the spray hood which reaches to the top of the winch, stops rain coming in and if it was seriously wet whilst sailing I can close it.

 I made the boards from premium hardwood marine ply that is guaranteed for 25 years and certified by Lloyds for structural use in high risk areas, all 11 veneers are Sapele and it is considerably stronger than normal marine ply.
 The strong-backs are made from reclaimed oak and its all held together by screws and glue.
-The old washboards, slightly modified and with a Fastnet latch are carried as spares, just in case.
+The old washboards, slightly modified and with a Fastnet latch are carried as a spare, just in case, they are also useful as a temporary replacement when the new ones are taken home to be re-varnished..